-The primary management of CREST is provided by the Director and Deputy Director, who, supported by the Centre Manger, ensure all of CREST’s activities meet high standards in relation to academic integrity, accountability to funders, stakeholders and the wider public, clear strategic direction, and adherence to requirements in respect of data management and ethics.
+The primary management of CREST is provided by the Director and Executive Director, who, supported by the Centre Manager, ensure all of CREST’s activities meet high standards in relation to academic integrity, accountability to funders, stakeholders and the wider public, clear strategic direction, and adherence to requirements in respect of data management and ethics.

 Economic and Social Research Council (ESRC)

 As the public body responsible for commissioning CREST, the ESRC has a key role in ensuring that the Centre upholds the expectations is has of all research Centres.
 Accordingly, the ESRC has oversight of the Centre’s activities, and annually it receives and reviews an annual report and forward planning document.

 The strategic direction of CREST is reviewed and developed by a stakeholder Advisory Board.
 The Advisory Board consists of representatives from the research community, public and policy bodies, and organisations that play a critical role in countering security threats.
 Together, they review and develop the strategic direction of CREST.

 CREST occasionally seeks independent evaluations of its performance and value for money.
 The latest review was conducted in 2019 and explored the impact of CREST’s research.

 Research data policy

 All research undertaken within CREST must conform to the Centre’s Data Management Plan, which was prepared in accordance with the ESRC’s Research Data Policy and the Universities UK Concordat to Support Research Integrity.
 This Management Plan requires that CREST’s researchers, inter alia: